Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

-Watering: Key Limes do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of overwatering while brown, dry leaves are a sign of under watering.
-Mulching can help retain the soil moisture and also combat competing grasses/weeds.
+2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system (usually once weekly).
+After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

-For potted Key Lime, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+For potted Key Limes, stick your index finger into the soil down to about 2 inches.
+If there is moisture present, hold off on watering until it feels drier at that depth.
+When you do water, stop once you see it escaping the drainage holes at the base of the pot.

-Pruning: Pruning can be done at any time of the year for in ground planted key lime trees, except in the winter.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
-After the tree fruits, remove any dead wood and ventilate the center of the tree.
+4. Pruning: After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
 Pruning can be done at any time of the year for the potted Key Lime.

 Most items ship the next business day unless otherwise noted